Disaster Ready Fund - Round One

 Mornington; Bundaberg; Yarrabah; Hinchinbrook; Lockhart River; Charters Towers; Livingstone; Mareeba; Gladstone; Pormpuraaw; Whitsunday; Napranum; Burdekin; Carpentaria; Cairns; Douglas; Kowanyama; Hope Vale; Mackay; Wujal; Tablelands; Torres; Aurukun; Rockhampton; Weipa; Townsville; Burke; Northern Peninsula Area; Mapoon; Cassowary Coast; Palm Island; Cook; Isaac

-This program will initiate phase three of the state household resilience program, enable continued retrofit solutions to support lowered insurance premiums to Queenslanders.
+This program will initiate the next phase of the state household resilience program, enable continued retrofit solutions to support lowered insurance premiums to Queenslanders.

 $20,000,000